Algorithms and hardness for Metric Dimension on digraphs

 \begin{proof} Let $T$ be a di-tree, and $\mathcal{B}$ be the set of vertices returned by \Cref{alg-MDTree}.
 We need to prove that $\mathcal{B}$ resolves every pair of vertices of $T$, that $\mathcal{B}$ is of minimum size, and that \Cref{alg-MDTree} runs in linear time.

 First, note that, if $T$ is either an orientation of a tree or a strongly connected graph (and thus seen as an undirected graph), then, \Cref{alg-MDTree} does compute a metric basis.
-In the first case, $\mathcal{B}$ will contain only the vertices added in lines~1-3 (which correspond to a so-called \emph{adequate} set of vertices in~\cite{ABCHONS20}, see Lemma~2.10 and Theorem~2.11); and in the second case, $\mathcal{B}$ will contain only the vertices added in lines~20-21 (which correspond to the well-known resolving set of trees, see for example Theorem~2.4 in~\cite{KRR96}); those two cases do form a metric basis of $T$.
+In the first case, $\mathcal{B}$ will contain only the vertices added in lines~1-3 (which correspond to a so-called \emph{adequate} set of vertices in~\cite{ABCHONS20}, see Lemma~2.10 and Theorem~2.11); and in the second case, $\mathcal{B}$ will contain either only a vertex added in lines~10-11 (if $T$ is a path) or only the vertices added in lines~20-21 (which correspond to the well-known resolving set of trees, see for example Theorem~2.4 in~\cite{KRR96}); those two cases do form a metric basis of $T$.